steedas/wksteed/content/aboutme/index.md

 ![Face](images/portrait2.jpeg)

 _Welcome_ to my website!
-Here I talk about my engineering projects and create small tutorials on technology, carpentry and other eclectic hobbies of mine.
-To reach me, don't hesitate to reach out to me at steedmanwill@gmail.com.
+Here I talk about my engineering projects and other topics like technology, carpentry and books.
+To reach me, don't hesitate to reach out at steedmanwill@gmail.com.

 ## Who am I?

 ![First](images/first.jpeg)

 I am a third year mechatronics engineering student at Queen's University.
 I chose mechatronics engineering because of the depth of opportunity for creativity and learning it has.
 Outside of my design projects I love weightlifting, the summer, carpentry, music (indie rock is my favorite) and reading.
-My favourite book right now is "Make it Stick by Roediger III, Henry and Brown".
+Right now I am reading [A Brief History of Intelligence](https://www.goodreads.com/book/show/62050269-a-brief-history-of-intelligence) by Max Bennett.

 ## Gallery